MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * This greatly improves performance as the capabilities of the massive spectrum node array is used instead of the set of provisioned Redshit nodes in your own cluster.

 ## Glue
-* Glue is an *Extract, Transform, Load* (ETL) service which sits between Redshift and its source data to perform initial transformations in order to make it easier ot analyse.
+* Glue is an *Extract, Transform, Load* (ETL) service which sits between Redshift and its source data to perform initial transformations in order to make it easier to analyse.
 * Glue can pull from similar sources as Redshift itself.
 Once in Glue, transformation will occur.
 Once the transformation is complete, Glue will send the result out to Redshift.

 ### Glue Data Catalog